Pomegranate Fruit Borer: A Hidden Threat to Your Orchard – Here’s How to Control It

 Encourage beneficial insects like Trichogramma spp.

-Avoid blanket use of pesticides that harm them
+Avoid blanket use of pesticides that harm them.

 💊 Chemical Control Methods (For Large-Scale or Commercial Orchards)